 Please respect all deadlines as it provides for smoother conference preparation.

+Please visit the Model United Nations website for helpful information, forms, and Secretariat contact information.
 Look for us on Facebook.
-We hope to see you and your students at the 36th annual Model United Nations of Alaska.
+We hope to see you and your students at the 38th annual Model United Nations of Alaska.

 I look forward to seeing you at this year’s conference!